turbot/steampipe-mod-digitalocean-thrifty/controls/docs/droplet.md

-## Thrifty Compute Benchmark
+## Thrifty Droplet Benchmark

-Thrifty developers eliminate their unused and under-utilized core compute resources.
+Thrifty developers eliminate their unused and under-utilized core droplet resources.
 This benchmark focuses on finding resources that have been older than thresholds days.

 ### Default Thresholds